Sunday, December 4, 2011

 The transfer part is really important because I discovered that there are several types of transfers out there!
 The brand I used is made by "Next Style" and was purchased a Wal-Mart

-like shown above and has a "Cotton Fabric" finish.
+like shown above.
+It has a "Cotton Fabric" finish.

 because it has more of a plastic like finish and looks funky